 Feeling safe is ultimately what all these other issues come down to: both partners being able to say what they think and want without fear, without holding back.

 That’s my list; you undoubtedly will think of others.
 What’s important is to not wait too long to tackle these questions.
-Speak up, get them on the table.
-The risk, of course, is that you may lose the relationship...
+Speak up and get them on the table.
+The risk, of course, is that you may lose the relationship.